 - Offer areas of privacy for new flock mates.
 Installing roosting perch high enough in the run may provide a haven for the chickens.
 Another possibility is to offer enclosed areas within the coop for chickens to flee if old chickens attack them.

 - Be watchful for indications if the old chickens are pecking the newcomers excessively.
-Bald patches, wounds, and bleeding are indications that the chickens will need more time to settle.
+Bald patches, wounds, and bleeding are indications that the chickens need more time to settle.

 - If you plan to introduce chicks to an adult flock, wait until the chicks are at least 6 to 8 weeks old.
 If the chicks are not large enough to protect themselves, old, more giant chickens might kill them.